ibn-xu/CFA3_LOS/CFAIII_LOS.md

 u. identify and explain errors and omissions in given performance presentations and recommend changes that would bring them into compliance with GIPS standards.（没有？视频09 32:40）

+---

+## L3 SS3 Behavioral Finance

+### R7 The BF perspective

+1. contrast **traditional** and **behavioral finance** perspectives on investor decision making;
+2. contrast **expected utility** and **prospect theories** of investment decision making;
+3. discuss the effect that **cognitive** limitations and **bounded rationality** may have on investment decision making;
+4. compare **traditional and behavioral finance perspectives** on portfolio construction and the behavior of capital markets.

+### R8 The BF Bias of individuals

+1. distinguish between **cognitive errors** and **emotional biases**;
+2. discuss commonly recognized behavioral biases and their implications for financial decision making;
+3. identify and evaluate an individual’s behavioral biases;
+4. evaluate how behavioral biases affect investment policy and asset allocation decisions and recommend approaches to mitigate their effects.

+### R9 BF and investment process

+1. explain the uses and limitations of classifying investors into personality  types;
+2. discuss how behavioral factors affect adviser–client interactions;
+3. discuss how behavioral factors influence portfolio construction;
+4. explain how behavioral finance can be applied to the process of  portfolio construction;
+5. discuss how behavioral factors affect analyst forecasts and recommend  remedial actions for analyst biases;
+6. discuss how behavioral factors affect investment committee decision  making and recommend techniques for mitigating their effects;
+7. describe how behavioral biases of investors can lead to market  characteristics that may not be explained by traditional finance.

+---

 ## L3 经济学(CME)

 ### Reading 10: Macro considerations